What Is the Best DropInBlog Alternative?

 WordPress

-WordPress is probably the best-known website building platform that has even become synonymous with blogging because it started as a blogging platform.
-However, many things have changed since then, and now, WordPress powers a large portion of all websites on the internet – that’s not a small thing.
+WordPress is probably the best-known website-building platform that has even become synonymous with blogging because it started as a blogging platform.
+However, many things have changed since then, and now, WordPress powers over 40% of all websites on the internet – that’s not a small thing.

-Additionally, there are thousands of plugins for nearly every function you can imagine (even some really useless ones), so you can tailor your blog to your liking.
+Additionally, there are thousands of plugins for nearly every function you can imagine, so you can tailor your blog to your liking.
 If you need help with anything, there are endless resources of help on the web because WordPress already has such a large user base.

-Having said that, this freedom of controlling each aspect of your blog is also a double-edged sword.
-Why, you ask?
-Starting with the obvious – not everyone can code, and not everyone is willing to learn how to code in order to run a nice blog.
+The freedom of controlling each aspect of your blog is a double-edged sword.
+Why?
+Starting with the obvious: not everyone can code, and not everyone is willing to learn how to code in order to run a nice blog.

 Plus, it may be difficult for your WordPress blog to blend in with the site.
 Unless you already use WordPress, it’s unlikely that your chosen theme will fit seamlessly into your site’s design unless you do some serious code modification (and even then, it may not look exactly the same).